GabrielAugusto1996/reactive-spring-webflux/README.md

 Zip and ZipWith are operators that merge 2 to 8 publishers in one.
 Zip is just available for Flux and the method is static, ZipWith is available for Flux and Mono and the method is an instance.

+---

+Sink - Subscriber and Publisher at the same time Sinks.One = One event
+Sinks.Many = Many events